masseygeoinformaticscollaboratory/quaketext/README.md

 6. roberta-base
 7. xlnet-base-cased

 The data files require separation in different folders.
-For each of the training steps there are 10 folder each containing a training and testing seperation of data.
+For each of the training steps there are 10 folder each containing a training and testing separation of data.
 For training 0, files 1-9 are used for training and 0 for testing and so on.
+The models are created on a loop.

+run the bert_tokenizer.py program to train the selected model

-Each model has its own csv file for results
+Each model produces its own csv file for results, only the last metrics for each round are used for the average calculation.

-The testing output can be viewed using the predict.ipynb through inputting the sentence and the associated model.
-Results are output into the model_output folder
+The testing output can be viewed using the predict.ipynb through inputting the tweet in the sentence variable and the associated model for the tokenizer and model variables.
+Results are output into the model_output folder into a CSV

 ## ./inter-annotator-agreement

 #### lighttag-iaa.py

-Calculation for the Cohen's Kappa agreement between the tagging for the common 200 set of data for Light Tag annotation.
+Calculation for the Cohen's Kappa agreement between 2 selected taggers for the common 200 set of data for Light Tag annotation.
 Prints to terminal.

 #### mturk-iaa.py